Agent Skills Developer Guide

 description: >

-Enforce team React and TypeScript component
+Enforce team React 18 + TypeScript component

-reviewing React components, forms, pages, or
+React components, pages, or UI elements under

-UI elements.
+frontend/src/.
 Covers file structure, naming,

-hooks, styling, accessibility, and testing.
+accessibility, and testing.

 ---